Schima superba: Uses

 S. superba is an excellent tree species for building fire-proof forest belts in southern China.
-Its leaves have a high water content, a fire temperature of 450° C, and a low oil content of only 6%, making it non-flammable.
+Its leaves have a high water content, a fire temperature of 450 °C, and a low oil content of only 6%, making it non-flammable.
 Moreover, it is adaptable, grows rapidly, and has a dense and compact canopy.
 When the forest belt is 14.5m wide (four rows) and 5-6m high, it can prevent the fire from spreading.
-Because it often forms forests with Pinus massoniana, Cunninghamia lanceolata and other evergreen broad-leaved trees, it can also play a partial fire-blocking effect.
+Because it often forms forests with Pinus massoniana, Cunninghamia lanceolata and other evergreen broad-leaved trees, it can also have a partial fire-blocking effect.